MatrixCreate/craft-starter-docs/docs/global-settings/site-configuration.md

 -   **Hide Header on Scroll**: A smart feature that hides the header when scrolling down to maximize screen space, and reveals it when scrolling up.
 -   **Footer Content**: Manages the global content and links that appear in the very bottom section of every page.

-[Screenshot: The Header & Footer tab within Site Config, showing the "Sticky Header" and "Hide Header on Scroll" toggles, and potentially fields for global footer content.]

 ### Navigation

 This section manages the overall behavior of your site's navigation menus, including advanced features like megamenus.